scp756-221/course-site/docs/a0/page.md

 * GitHub container registry
 * Container registry personal access token

-If you have not already set up any of these, skip to the appropriate section below.
+To set up each of these, proceed to the appropriate section below.

 ## Do you already have an AWS id?